V0nd/writeups/headless/Headless.md

 ![image.png](image.png)

-and forbidden page on /dashboard
+and forbidden page on /dashboard (I used gobuster to find it)

 ![image.png](image%201.png)